-- ensure mandatory reporting on planning decisions approved in flood risk areas particularly when the Agency disagrees. - 8.1 The government agrees with the Committee's recommendation.
+• ensure mandatory reporting on planning decisions approved in flood risk areas - particularly when the Agency disagrees.

 Revised target implementation date: October 2025 Original target implementation date: end of 2023

 8.2 The Levelling Up and Regeneration Act 2023 includes powers to enable a more datadriven planning system.
 These powers include the ability to set consistent data standards across the planning system, and to require local authorities to openly publish planning data.
 This will provide greater transparency and enable any development which is allowed in areas of flood risk to be identified more easily.
 There will be an incremental approach to the rollout of data standards across the planning system based on each planning policy area, and the Ministry of Housing Communities and Local Government anticipate the first set of data standards to be mandated in July 2025.
 The introduction of data standards is dependent on implementation timelines for each individual planning policy area.